Key Takeaways

 How is my FICO® Score calculated?

-Your FICO® Score is calculated using the information in your TransUnion® credit report from a specific point in time and summarizes your risk to lenders.
-FICO® Scores consider the following five categories when determining your credit rating.
-The breakdown below shows the impact of these factors, but your individual score may give some factors more importance based on the information in your credit report.
+Your FICO® Score is calculated using the information in your credit report from a specific point in time and summarizes your risk to lenders.1 FICO® Scores consider the following five categories when determining your credit rating.
+The breakdown below shows the impact of these score factors, but your individual score may give some factors more importance based on the information in your credit report.

 Why did my FICO® Score change?

 The FICO® Score Discover provides is based on the information in your TransUnion® credit report at a specific point in your credit history.
+TransUnion® is one of the three national credit bureaus.
 As the information on your credit file changes, your score may also change.
-For 89% of people each month, FICO® Scores either don’t change, or change by 20 points or less.1
+FICO® Scores change by 20 points or less, or don't change, for 88% of people each month.3

 What if I don’t agree with my credit score or the factors affecting my score?

-Your FICO® Credit Score Discover provides is based on the current information in your TransUnion® credit report from a specific time in your credit history.
-Your score can change month to month if new credit information is shared with the credit bureau.
-If you believe there is an error, you can dispute any inaccurate information on the TransUnion website.
+The FICO® Credit Score that Discover Card provides uses the information in your TransUnion® credit report from a specific time in your credit history.
+Your score can change month to month if your creditors share new information with the credit bureau.
+If you believe there's an error, you can dispute any inaccurate information on the TransUnion website.
 You can also do the following:

-• Request your free annual TransUnion credit report at:
+- Request your free annual TransUnion credit report at annualcreditreport.com

 How can I get a good credit score?